ArduPilot/ardupilot_wiki/common/source/docs/common-auxiliary-functions.rst

    <td><strong>Camera Mode Toggle</strong></td>
    <td>

 Toggle camera mode (Photo/Video/etc.).
-Ideally, should be momentary switch since only low to high transitions toggle the camera mode.
+Ideally, this should be on a momentary switch since only low to high transitions toggle the camera mode.
 Used only with Solo gimbals presently.

 .. raw:: html